PowerMops/powermops-site/src/routes/pmops/Lesson-6.md

 The second part, the selector, is actually the name of the method containing the operation you want the object to perform.
-In other words, the object \"selects\" which method of its class is to be put to work;
+In other words, the object "selects" which method of its class is to be put to work;
 the object matches the message's selector with the method in the object's class (or up the superclass hierarchy if there is no match in the immediate class).

 The last part of a message, the receiver, must be the name of an object.
-It is the \"thing\" on which you want to perform the operation specified by the selector.
+It is the "thing" on which you want to perform the operation specified by the selector.
 In the accountant metaphor used in the preceding lessons, the receiver is the name of the accountant who is to prepare the returns.